dortania/OpenCore-Install-Guide/post-install/security.md

 * VirtualSMC.efi(To be used in conjunction with VirtualSMC.kext)
 * FwRuntimeServices.efi
-   * UsbKbDxe.efi may be needed if OpenCore's builtin input doesn't work
+   * UsbKbDxe.efi may be needed if OpenCore's built-in input doesn't work

 Setting in your config.plist:

 * Misc -> Boot
    * `PollAppleHotKeys` set to YES(While not needed can be helpful)
 * NVRAM -> Add -> 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14
-   * `UIScale` set to `02` for high resolution small displays
+   * `UIScale` set to `02` for high resolution, small displays
 * UEFI -> Input
    * `KeySupport` set to YES(Only when using OpenCore's built-in input, users of UsbKbDxe should avoid)
 * UEFI -> Protocols